Copyright ©2011-2019 by Mike Quigley. No reproduction of any kind without permission.

-Peter Gunn ran for three seasons from 1958 to 1961.
-Created by Blake Edwards, later famous for the Pink Panther movies among other things, the show starred Craig Stevens as the ultra-cool and very well-dressed private eye for hire who used jazz joints as his office.
+The TV show Peter Gunn ran for three seasons from 1958 to 1961.
+Created by Blake Edwards, later famous for the Pink Panther movies among other things, the show starred Craig Stevens as the ultra-cool, very well-dressed private eye for hire who used jazz joints like Mother's as his office.
 The house bands played music composed and arranged by Henry Mancini, who also supplied the innovative background score with its propulsive main theme.
-Fronting the band was Gunn's long-suffering lady love, Edie Hart, played by Lola Albright.
-Other regulars at Mother's included Mother herself, played by Hope Emerson in season one and Minerva Urecal in season two, Barney the Bartender (uncredited associate producer Byron Kane) and house pianist Emmett (Bill Chadney, who was married to Albright from 1961 to 1975 -- the actual pianist heard on the soundtrack was a guy named Johnny Williams, who later went on to write music for things like Star Wars).
-Another long-suffering acquaintance of Gunn was police Lieutenant Jacoby (Herschel Bernardi).
+Usually fronting the band was Gunn's singer girl friend Edie Hart, played by Lola Albright.
+Other regulars included bar owner Mother herself, played by Hope Emerson in season one and Minerva Urecal in season two, Barney the Bartender (uncredited associate producer Byron Kane) and house pianist Emmett (Bill Chadney, who was married to Albright from 1961 to 1975 -- the actual pianist heard on the soundtrack was a guy named Johnny Williams, who later went on to write music for things like Star Wars).
+Gunn's connection to the police department of the unnamed city where the show took place was Lieutenant Jacoby (Herschel Bernardi).

 Peter Gunn has been well-served on records and CD.
 Mancini's music was re-recorded for two soundtrack albums, and the main theme has been covered by dozens of other musicians over the last fifty years.